decima/diamond/README.md

-# Go+Svelte boilerplate
+# Go+Svelte diamond

 _...and many more fun things_

 So.
 You want to create a fullstack project. good to go!
 This is a template, feel free to use for almost everything (except Nazi and Terrorist stuff this is not allowed sorry.).

-What is included in this boilerplate:
+What is included in this diamond:

 - Go (obviously)
 - Svelte (still obvious)